hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 ## Interactive Editor

-The editor provides a powerful interface for making multiple changes before applying them.
+The editor provides a powerful interface for making multiple changes.

 ### Editor Interface